Same day emergency care leaflet

 Treatment plans can be made once the results of your tests are available.
 A Senior Doctor or ACP will review your care and agree a treatment plan with you.
 This may begin on the unit and continue either at your place of residence or, occasionally, within the hospital.

-Going home is possible for the majority of patients once care is complete.
+Going home is possible for most patients once care is complete.
 You may need to wait for your discharge document and a prescription.
 However, occasionally patients need further treatment within a ward environment.
 The staff will inform you of the next step at this point.

 Visitors: